-The best fabrics for running socks
+The best fabrics

 Using superior natural fibres such as merino wool are ideal for running socks.
-Not only are they naturally breathable and sweat-wicking, but they're anti-bacterial too leaving you without the stink.
+Not only are they naturally breathable and sweat-wicking, but they're also anti-bacterial too leaving you without the stink.

 Polyester and nylon are popular synthetic fibres for running socks as they're both sweat-wicking, breathable, and more durable than cotton.

-Features to look out for:
+Key features to look out for

-Look out for extra padding across the toes, heel, and ball of your foot to help minimise shock and protect high impact areas from blisters
+Look out for extra padding across the toes, heel, and ball of your foot to help minimise shock and protect high impact areas from blisters.